Ongoing Community Events

 Our Conscious Cannabis Events include our flagship Conscious Cannabis Circles and the newer Cannabis Healing Meditations that are be offered seven times in 2019.
 Daniel McQueen will facilitate four Conscious Cannabis Circles on Saturday evenings, and beginning in 2019 these events will feature live music by Nibumbu.
 Daniel will also facilitate three Cannabis Healing Meditations on Sunday afternoons as well.

 In 2015, we added a non-medicine group breathwork experience that has since become a regular, twice monthly group on Thursday evenings called Community Breathwork, led by our new Breathwork Facilitator, Cindy Pincus, with live journey music provided by Nibumbu.

-Our newest program, beginning in 2019, incorporates Cannabis-Assisted Yoga practices and Cannabis-Assisted Sound Therapy and Gong Baths, and is called Ganja Glowga, and Ganja Glowga & Gongs.
+This year we have expanded and are now offering cannabis-assisted, intuitive, blacklight yoga and sound healing, and is called Ganja Glowga, and Ganja Glowga & Gongs.
 We are excited to introduce our newest facilitators, Megan Sax and Marshall Bendelac, who joined our team in 2018.

 These events are important to our community, not only because they are deeply meaningful to facilitate and share, but also because they create opportunities for graduates of our Psychedelic Therapy Training Program to gain hands on experience facilitating psychedelic journeys within the safety of a professionally facilitated program.